THE ILLOGIC OF CREATIONISM

 and has not done any more creation since then.
 Although most creationists

-are theists because they believe in God's continuing involvement in the
+are theists in that they believe in God's continuing involvement in the

 world (in the Incarnation, the Resurrection, God's responses to prayer,

-etc), they are deists in their biology - they believe creation was
+etc), they are deists in their biology - they believe in a completed

 Both YEC and OEC are opposed to the mainstream Christian view,